 records on Texas State students that are:

-made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her professional capacity or assisting in a paraprofessional capacity;
+made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in their professional capacity or assisting in a paraprofessional capacity;

 made, maintained, or used only in connection with treatment of the student; and

 disclosed only to individuals providing the treatment.
 For the purpose of this definition, treatment does not include remedial educational activities or activities that are part of the program of instruction at Texas State;

-records that only contain information about an individual after he or she is no longer a student at Texas State; and
+records that only contain information about an individual after they are no longer a student at Texas State; and

 grades on peer-graded papers (until collected and recorded).

-Records relating to an individual in attendance at Texas State who is employed as a result of his or her status as a student are student education records and not exempted under Section 02.01 c.
+Records relating to an individual in attendance at Texas State, who is employed as a result of their status as a student, are student education records and not exempt under Section 02.01 c.

 PROCEDURES FOR ANNUALLY NOTIFYING STUDENTS AND PARENTS OF THEIR FERPA RIGHTS

 PROCEDURES FOR PARENTS INSPECTING THEIR CHILDREN’S EDUCATIONAL RECORDS

 PROCEDURE REGARDING CHARGES FOR RECORDS